somedatapacket/docs.humio.com/content/api/cluster-management-api.md

 The speed-up only affects queries prefixed with `#tag=value` pairs that significantly filter out input events.

-Tags are the fields with a prefix of `#` that are used internally to do sharding of data into smaller streams A `datasource` is is created for every unique combination of tag values set by the clients (e.g. log-shippers) Humio will reject ingested events once a certain number of datasources get created.
+Tags are the fields with a prefix of `#` that are used internally to do sharding of data into smaller streams A `datasource` is is created for every unique combination of tag values set by the clients (e.g. data-shippers) Humio will reject ingested events once a certain number of datasources get created.
 The limit is currently 10.000 pr. repository.